Become a Coach

 Frequently asked questions

-Do I need a background in coaching to become a coach?
-No. Most people who come to coaching come from something else entirely.
-What matters is structured, rigorous training from the outset.
-TPC Leadership's courses are designed for people starting from zero.
+Do I need a background in coaching to become a coach?No. Most people who come to coaching come from something else entirely.
+TPC Coaching Academy's programmes are designed for people starting from zero.
+Introduction to Coaching is a one-day starting point that requires no prior experience.

-Do I need to be accredited to work as a coach?
-No. Coaching is an unregulated profession and accreditation is not a legal requirement.
-However, many organisations and clients expect coaches to hold an ICF or EMCC credential.
-Accreditation strengthens your credibility, especially in corporate and organisational contexts.
+Do I need to be accredited to work as a coach?No. Accreditation is a positive choice, not a legal requirement.
+Many organisations and clients look for coaches who hold an ICF or EMCC credential.
+It strengthens your credibility, especially in corporate and organisational contexts.

-What is the difference between Fundamentals of Coaching and the Coach Practitioner?
-Fundamentals of Coaching is a three-day foundation course and the first module of the Coach Practitioner programme.
+What is the difference between Fundamentals of Coaching and the Coach Practitioner?Fundamentals of Coaching is a three-day foundation course and the first module of the Coach Practitioner programme.
 It is a lower commitment starting point.
-If you complete it and want to continue, you can continue your journey through modules 2,3 and 4 of the Coach Practitioner at a reduced cost.
+If you complete it and want to continue, you progress through modules two, three and four of the Coach Practitioner at a reduced cost.

-How long does it take to become an accredited coach?
-The Coach Practitioner programme takes approximately seven months.
+How long does it take to become an accredited coach?The Coach Practitioner programme takes approximately seven months.
 Building the coaching hours required for an ICF or EMCC credential typically takes one to two years after completing your training, depending on how actively you practise.